-My feeling is any pantyhose is better than no pantyhose.
+My feeling is any pantyhose are better than no pantyhose.
 Similarly, I find beauty and extreme femininity in the very concept of pantyhose.

 So, I truly meant what I wrote about not caring what condition pantyhose are in, as long as they’re on.
 In fact, since I love and appreciate most the kind of pantyhose that are practically invisible on the wearer, more so than patterned or thick and shiny kinds, I love subtle little indicators that make it obvious that pantyhose are being worn.